Cycling & Mountain Biking in the Adelaide Hills

 National and Conservation Parks

 Belair National Park features a series of shared use trails that are used by walkers, cyclists and horse riders.
 Escapegoat Adventures is based at Belair National Park - call into The Goat Shed for bike hire, along with great coffees, snacks, and day trips.
-Cleland Conservation Park also has many fire tracks and shared use trails from which cyclists can enjoy spectacular views of the Adelaide Hills and surrounds.
+Cleland National Park also has many fire tracks and shared use trails from which cyclists can enjoy spectacular views of the Adelaide Hills and surrounds.

 Mount Barker Linear Trail & Laratinga Wetlands